 By Brianna Bush

-What is one piece of advice that you give to every Black woman?
+What is one piece of advice you would give young women trying to start a business?